Frequently Asked Questions

 Applicants who pass pre-apprenticeship are usually scheduled to begin apprenticeship.
 New apprentices are first scheduled back for one week of training (Indenture week) that is mainly classroom work.

-After Indenture week, new apprentices will be assigned to a four-week training session where most of their time is spent in the seat on equipment.
-The four-week classes are usually scheduled from April through August.
-After successful completion of the four-week class, apprentices can purchase their union card (Registered Apprentice Card).
+After Indenture week, new apprentices will be assigned to a three-week training session where most of their time is spent in the seat on equipment.
+After successful completion of the three-week class, apprentices can purchase their union card (Registered Apprentice Card).
 At this time they also sign up with Local 513’s dispatcher, who will then attempt to place them on a job as soon as possible.

 Should I plan on quitting my current job in the fall when I’m scheduled to start pre-apprenticeship?